Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/work-process-version/open-work-process-version.md

-# Open work process version
+# Open Work Process Version

 This action opens a version of a work process for input.
 The state of this version will be marked as open.